 In an effort to protect the safety of these most vulnerable road users, the Apopka Police Department will conduct High Visibility Enforcement Details (HVE) on January 22, 2021, February 2, 2021 and February 16, 2021 along Orange Blossom Trail.
 This area is over-represented in traffic crashes resulting in serious and fatal injuries to pedestrians and bicyclists.

-HVE details are funded through a contract with the University of North Florida in partnership with the Florida Department of Transportation’s focused initiative to improve pedestrian and bicycle safety.
+HVE details are funded through a contract with the University of North Florida in partnership with the Florida Department of Transportation.
+The focused initiative is to improve pedestrian and bicycle safety.

 The goal of this enforcement effort is to increase awareness of and compliance with traffic laws that protect the safety of pedestrians and bicyclists.

-Enforcement efforts will focus primarily on education to drivers, pedestrians, and bicyclists.
+Enforcement efforts will focus primarily on education for drivers, pedestrians, and bicyclists.
 However, violations may result in warnings or citations depending on the circumstances.

 - Drivers: Obey speed limits, never drive impaired, and always watch for pedestrians and bicyclists.

 - Bicyclists: Obey traffic laws, ride in the direction of traffic, and use lights when riding at night.